NexiusTailer/Nex-AC/README.md

 #### AntiCheatGetDialog(playerid)
 > Use to get the ID of the opened dialog for a player
-> * `playerid` - The ID of the player to get the active dialog ID of
+> * `playerid` - The ID of the player to get the active dialog ID for
 > * Returns the ID of the dialog or `-1` if the player is not connected

 #### AntiCheatGetEnterVehicle(playerid)